blechta/fenics-handson/python/doc.rst

    (['tea', 'wine', 'wine', 'wine', 'cognac', 'wine', 'last small congnac', 'last small congnac', 'last small congnac', 'last small congnac'], 140457968276184)

-   >>> # On the other hand imutable object cannot be mutated in no way
+   >>> # On the other hand imutable object cannot be mutated in any way
    >>> a = 42
    >>> id(a)
    41239880